efrainceh/Endotoxin_Analysis/README.md

 The GUI prompts the user for a filename and location to save the results:

-- A result CSV table
+- **Results Table**: A CSV file with all the results.
+This will include sample name, sample type, EU/ml and EU/mg (only for protein samples).

-- A PNG file with the standard curve
+- **Standard Curve**: A PNG file with the standard curve

 #### GUI: